Writing docs for people to ignore

 - pandoc: the universal markup transpiler

 - markdown: there are various flavors of this compiler.
-This module will look for these two:
+This module will look

 - multimarkdown: a compiler for a language that is a superset of Markdown, with additional output formats and features.